danielu20101/Tron_Legacy-light_and_sound_memory_game/README.md

 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.

         I used stackoverflow, mdndocumentation, and youtube vidoes to complete the project.
 This youtuber below provided the resources and idea of the clock function: https://www.youtube.com/watch?v=_a4XCarxwr8, which I leveraged in my javascript code.
-Here is the stack overflow link which I used to figure out how to configure the background images for each of the buttons.               https://stackoverflow.com/questions/23001031/how-do-i-make-an-image-fit-inside-a-button-in-css https://stackoverflow.com/questions/67133137/error-xindex-is-undefined-in-slides-html-css-js https://stackoverflow.com/questions/71662554/cant-stop-the-audio-with-js
+Below are the stack overflow links which I used to configure the background images for each of the buttons.               https://stackoverflow.com/questions/23001031/how-do-i-make-an-image-fit-inside-a-button-in-css https://stackoverflow.com/questions/67133137/error-xindex-is-undefined-in-slides-html-css-js https://stackoverflow.com/questions/71662554/cant-stop-the-audio-with-js